bigsaddev/svgmath/README.md

 # run a local http server to serve the plots
-> uv run python http-server 8000
+> uv run python -m http.server 8000